Photography Tips & Gallery

 We’ve got the best aurora-viewing site in northern Canada.

-You’ll enjoy the privacy of watching from your own cottage as well as our cozy, heated viewing rooms.
+You’ll enjoy the privacy of watching from your own cabin or central outdoor campfire.

 Your chances of seeing the northern lights during your stay are much higher than on a time-limited bus tour.

 If the night skies are clear and the aurora are active, you may see them as early as 6pm or as late as 7am in the morning.

 Aurora displays in the northern skies most commonly produce a fluorescent green glow; on occasion they glow pink, purple, blue and even red.

 They can look like white or coloured flowing curtains, spirals, arcs and also appear as a faint glowing cloud.

 Often you can observe the lights dancing across the night skies or glow unchanging in a solid band for hours.
 Sometimes they only last for 10 minutes.

 Bring a DSLR camera and tripod.
 Learn how to use your manual settings.

 – We recommend regular checks outside (with cabin lights off).
 Check every 30 minutes when stars are visible, or every 90 minutes in cloudy weather.